techidaily/site-vp-tips/source/_posts/july-7th-new-york-times-quiz-solve-connection-puzzles-with-todays-392-challenge.md

  That left fantasy, hero, honey, and someday.
 I could not for the life of me figure it out, so I just stuck them together.
 It turns out that Purple was "Mariah Carey Number One Hits."
 I could have tried to figure that out for the rest of my life and I would literally never have arrived at that connection.
 Thankfully, I eliminated everything else!

 <!-- affiliate ads begin -->
-<a href="https://secure.2checkout.com/order/checkout.php?PRODS=2337838&QTY=1&AFFILIATE=108875&CART=1"><iframe width="640" height="390" src="https://www.youtube.com/embed/rzZwphIv4RM" title="APFill - Ink and Toner Coverage Calculator" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe></a>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/Iz2LYWd8EqI?si=G_3CqFRAmeVPczjj" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

 ##  How Do You Guess Connections Groups?

  There is no quick, reliable way to approach Connections like there is with Wordle, since Connections isn't algorithmic.
 However, there are a few things to keep in mind that can help.